totaljs/components/j-Xterm/readme.md

 ﻿## j-Xterm

-The component renders a terminal output/input directly in the web browser.
+The component renders a terminal output/input directly in the web browser. __IMPORTANT__: the example doesn't work as you expect, it needs a real terminal output.

 __Configuration__: